J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 The current GeneLab RNAseq consensus processing pipeline (RCP), [GL-DPPD-7101-F](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md), is implemented as a
 [Nextflow](https://nextflow.io/) DSL2 workflow that utilizes [conda](https://docs.conda.io/en/latest/)
 environments.
-This workflow (NF_RCP-F) is run using the CLI of any unix-based system.
+This workflow (NF_RCP-F) is run using the command line interface (CLI) of any unix-based system.
 While knowledge of creating workflows in Nextflow is not required to run the workflow as is, [the
 Nextflow documentation](https://nextflow.io/docs/latest/index.html) is a useful resource for users who want to modify and/or extend this workflow.
 An introduction to conda with installation help and links to other resources can be found [here at Happy Belly Bioinformatics](https://astrobiomike.github.io/unix/conda-intro).